GlobalNOC/globalnoc-networkmap-panel/README.md

 # Network Map Panel for Grafana
 The Network Map Panel is a world map that provides the ability to monitor and visualize realtime traffic statistics.
 It uses timeseries data to represent traffic between nodes as circuits.
+It provides this information when hovered over the circuits and nodes.

 ![Network Map](/src/images/network-map-main-2.png)